A K-theory spectrum for cobordism cut and paste groups: Maps from and

 \section{Maps from $B \overline{\Cob}_{n+1}^{\partial_{triv}}$ and $K^{\square}(\mbar)$}

 In this section we consider maps into the constructed spectrum $K^{\cube}(\mbar)$.

-The simplicial space $X_{0,0,\bullet}$ is the nerve of a unitalisation (in the sense of \cite{ebert2019semisimplicial}) of the cobordism category with trivial boundary $\Cob_{n+1}^{\partial_{triv}}$ described in Section \ref{section:fibrations}.
-By Proposition 3.8 and Theorem 5.2 in \cite{ebert2019semisimplicial}, both unitalisation and taking the discrete topology on objects induce weak homotopy equivalences on classifying spaces for a weakly unital topological category.
-We write $\overline{\Cob}_{n+1}^{\partial_{triv}}$ for the version of the trivial boundary cobordism category that arises from applying both these operations to $\Cob_{n+1}^{\partial_{triv}}$.
-Let $i$ be the inclusion map
+The simplicial set $X^*_{0,0,\bullet}$ is the nerve of a unitalisation (in the sense of \cite{ebert2019semisimplicial}) of a parameterised version (see \cite{raptis2017parametrized}) of the cobordism category with trivial boundary $\Cob_{n+1}^{\partial_{triv}}$ described in Section \ref{section:fibrations}.
+Note that the parametrised cobordism category is defined as a simplicial object in non-unital categories in \cite{raptis2017parametrized}, and we here use a unital version.
+We write $(N_\bullet \Cob_{n+1}^{\partial_{triv}})_*$ for the bisimplicial set that is the parametrised nerve of the unital trivial boundary cobordism category. \footnote{Proposition 3.8 in \cite{ebert2019semisimplicial} shows that unitalisation induces weak homotopy equivalences on classifying spaces for weakly unital topological categories, although this is a slightly different setting. }